theycallmethetailor/js-function-scopes/README.md

 Declaration functions DO get hoisted.

-Lets see how it behaves with a Expression funcions:
+Lets see how it behaves with a Expression functions:

 We'll try with both `var` and `let`